Disclosure: As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 - 4 large eggs

-- 1 pound (4 sticks) unsalted butter, slightly softened
+- 1 pound (4 sticks) unsalted butter, cut into tablespoons, slightly softened

 - 2 teaspoons vanilla extract